Summit Financial, LLC

 - Master limited partnerships

 Summit Financial Fees

 Each advisor at Summit sets his or her own fees, based on the services performed and the complexity of the account.
 The maximum annual fee for the programs is 1.5%.

 What to Watch Out For

-As noted above, many of the advisors on staff are also registered broker-dealers and insurance agents.
+Many of the advisors on staff are also registered broker-dealers and insurance agents.
 This means they can earn commissions for selling securities, insurance and other financial products to clients.
 This is a conflict of interest, as the advisor has a financial incentive to sell you products that earn higher commissions, even if it is not the best product for you.
 When acting as an advisor, the representative must act in the best interest of the client, but the standard is different when acting as an insurance agent or a broker-dealer.

-Opening an Account With Summit Financial, LLC
+Opening an Account With Summit Financial